American University of Beirut

 Academic Positions

-We are pleased to announce that part-time teaching positions for the Fall semester of the 2025-26 academic year, starting on September 1, 2025, are now open.
+We are pleased to announce that part-time teaching positions for the Spring semester of the 2025-26 academic year, starting on January 15, 2026, are now open.
 You are invited to explore and apply for available positions relevant to your discipline.

 Applications are being accepted via Interfolio through the links provided below: